 That’s because, throughout evolution, the primary source of protein for humans has been animals.
 As such, we’re genetically programmed to thrive on animal protein.

 Staying hydrated and maintaining proper electrolyte levels are crucial for performance and recovery.
 That doesn’t mean you need to consume sugar-laden sports drinks, such as Gatorade, with every workout.

 My recommendation is to drink plenty of water and make sure your urine looks clear — a sign that you’re properly hydrated.

-As far as electrolytes are concerned, you can add a pinch of salt to your water bottle or use some of the electrolyte supplements I mention on my keto products page.
+As far as electrolytes are concerned, you can add a pinch of salt to your water bottle or use some of the better electrolyte supplements available on the market.

 How Important Is a Post-Workout Shake?

 You’ve probably heard about the magic 30-60 minute window after a workout, during which your body absorbs nutrients — including protein — better than at other times.
 While it’s true that such a recovery window exists, I wouldn’t be too worried about it.

 The fact is that if you maintain a diet that’s sufficiently high in protein, and if you consume enough protein throughout the day, you don’t need a protein shake immediately after a workout.

 I usually work out 10 to 12 hours into a 16-hour fast, and I don’t have anything to eat right before or after.
 So far, I haven’t noticed any negative side effects as far as muscle growth or recovery are concerned.